SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

    <proto>:                 'QUIC'
    <port>:                  UDP port number
    <fmt>:                   (unchanged from {{RFC8866}})

 ~~~~~~

-### The QUIC/RTP/SAVP proto {#savp}
+### The QUIC/RTP/AVP proto {#avp}

-The following is an update to the ABNF for an 'm' line, as specified by {{RFC8866}}, that defines a new value for the QUIC/RTP/SAVP protocol.
+The following is an update to the ABNF for an 'm' line, as specified by {{RFC8866}}, that defines a new value for the QUIC/RTP/AVP protocol.

 ~~~~~~
    media-field =         %s"m" "=" media SP port \["/" integer\]